RudolphRiedel/EVE_display-adapter/README.md

-# EVE_display-adapter
+# EVE_display-adapter for 3D printers

 These adapter boards connect a couple of FTDI/Bridgetek based FT81x/BT81x display modules with 3D-printer controller boards.
-Basic support is present already in Marlin Bugfix 2.0x: ExtUI I will add support for more displays to Marlin.
-Recommended are 4.3" displays with 480x272 or 5.0" displays with 800x480.
+Basic support is present already in Marlin Bugfix 2.0x: ExtUI Recommended are 4.3" displays with 480x272 or 5.0" displays with 800x480.

 The form factor with the two mounting holes allows replacing a RepRap gfx-display.